-The premiere online destination for artifacts, culture and antiquities.
+The online destination for artifacts, culture, and antiquities.
+Gallery by appointment only.

 Jessica Lindsay Phillips is the owner and head of JL PHILLIPS GALLERY.
 Following the new generation of gallerists, she is by appointment only to her private gallery located in Summerhill, Toronto, and quarterly holds public Pop Up Sale exhibitions that are highly curated featuring Tribal Art, Natural, History, and Contemporary Art.

 Her passion for all forms of art is reflected in her highly curated thematic exhibitions which include to date FEMME: The Power of the Female Form, and FEAST: Our Intimate Connection and Cultural Obsession with Food.
 She also works as a private consultant for collection display, management, and actively brokers deals both domestically and internationally.
 Her ongoing research in Myanmar documenting the last tattoo-faced women of the Southern Chin State can be found at Fading Bloodlines.

 Jessica also has a collaborative book launching Summer 2020 titled “MAN WHO NEVER DIE” The Phantom Shields of Papua New Guinea, which is the first publication of this newly emerged classification of art deemed “Pop Tribal”.

 Jessica is the former Director of the Billy Jamieson-Niagara Falls Museum Collection, and Jamieson Estate.

 In her Director role overseeing the most remarkable assemblage of rare ethnographic antiquities and curiosity case ephemera in Canada, she was responsible for creating an inventory and cataloging system as well as the dissolution of assets of over 5000 items of historical and ethnographic material.